maveniverse/site-001/content/en/blog/cstamas/2024/09/handling-sensitive-data-in-maven.md

 if you think about it, same thing happened in Maven3, as explained above.
-The difference is that Maven3 forced on every plugin the burden of decryption, that plus had its own issues (remember the [MNG-4384](https://issues.apache.org/jira/browse/MNG-4384) and how all the bloody plugin was forced to carry "own" PlexusSecDispatcher component?).
-You have to be aware, that encryption applies to settings only.
-So in POM you should not put any sensitive data, no matter is it encrypted or plaintext.
+The difference is that Maven3 forced on every plugin the burden of decryption, that plus had its own issues (remember the [MNG-4384](https://issues.apache.org/jira/browse/MNG-4384) and how all the plugins were forced to carry their "own" PlexusSecDispatcher component?).
+Also, you have to be aware, that encryption **applies to settings only**.
+So in POM you should not have any sensitive data, no matter is it encrypted or plaintext.

 Second, the Cipher used for encryption is completely reworked and improved.
-Also, passwords are now "future-proof" in a way one can upgrade them safely to a new Cipher.
+Also, passwords are now "future-proof" encoded in a way one can upgrade them safely to a new Cipher.

 Finally, turtles are gone.
 Just like it happened in GPG plugin, Maven4 does not store any